 Most college students attend schools close to home, but sometimes an out-of-state school makes sense.

 Choosing an in-state school can save undergraduates thousands of dollars each year.
 According to the National Center for Education Statistics (NCES), in-state students at public schools in 2018 saved over $17,000 per year compared to out-of-state students.
-Public colleges and universities receiving funding from state taxes, which is why they usually offer tuition discounts for state residents, while out-of-state students pay a higher rate.
+Public colleges and universities receive funding from state taxes, which is why they usually offer tuition discounts for state residents, while out-of-state students pay a higher rate.

 The majority of college students choose an in-state school, but in some cases, choosing an out-of-state school is a better move.
 For example, students seeking specialized majors might need to look out of state, and some states offer reciprocity agreements that cut out-of-state tuition rates.